AIG has a wealth of experience and knowledge to serve your business. Read our Capability Guide to see how we can help you.READ IT NOW

 could lead to the shut-down of servers and loss of both confidence and

 profits.
 AIG understands this and provides a package of protection

 CyberEdge is designed to respond to a variety of cyber risk exposures

 not covered under conventional property and casualty insurances.

 AIG has a dedicated claims team in Australia offering rapid response and guidance in the event that a cyber matter is notified.

 Key features include:

-Data liability: covers the financial consequences of losing or misappropriating customer or employee data.
+Data liability: Covers the financial consequences of lost or misappropriated customer or employee data.

-Multimedia Liability (optional): covers the damages and defence costs incurred in connection with a breach of third party intellectual property, or negligence in connection with electronic content.
+Digital Media Liability: Covers the damages and defence costs incurred in connection with a breach of a third party's intellectual property rights, or negligence in connection with electronic content.

 Today, almost every business is dependent on their critical data, and face significant potential losses through compensation, fines, or business interruption should that data enter the public domain.